2208loki/git-branch-commits/README.md

 docker run -p 8080:8080 git-commits-app
 ```

-Now deployment should be now accessible through this simple website with link  `http://localhost:8080/` in your local machine.
+Now deployment should be accessible through this simple website with link  `http://localhost:8080/` in your local machine.